Neurology

 Current treatments include first and second line antiseizure medications.
 While these medications may be effective for a period of time, in some cases they do not provide adequate seizure control.
 Even with existing treatments, a significant proportion of patients suffer from uncontrolled, intractable, or drug-resistant seizures, a condition known as refractory epilepsy.
 Many of these patients are candidates for neurosurgery to remove the epileptic foci responsible for triggering seizures.
 However, this type of surgery is invasive and carries significant risks associated with resection of brain tissue.
 As a result, only a small fraction of surgically-eligible epilepsy patients undergo surgery each year.

-Kriya is developing KRIYA‑382, a one-time gene therapy for focal epilepsy that expresses a chemogenetically-gated ion channel and is administered through direct injection into epileptic foci within the brain, with the objective of reducing the frequency and severity of seizures.
+Kriya is developing KRIYA‑382, a potential one-time gene therapy for focal epilepsy that expresses a chemogenetically-gated ion channel and is designed to be administered through direct injection into epileptic foci within the brain, with the objective of reducing the frequency and severity of seizures.
 Once expressed in the epileptic foci, this channel is designed to selectively open in the presence of varenicline, an orally-administered small molecule that penetrates the central nervous system (CNS), leading to the passage of chloride ions and reduced excitation of target neurons.
 Varenicline is an FDA-approved generic medication for smoking cessation, originally marketed under the brand name “Chantix®”.

 Approach to Treating Focal Epilepsy with Gene Therapy